 - One character in the Time Wars books loses an eye and gets a bionic replacement.

 - Honor Harrington gets one after the second book in the series.
-Get's nifty features like a zoom function and night vision but because the input doesn't quite match the remaining organic eye there's always a sense of something off.
+It includes nifty features like a zoom function and night vision but because the input doesn't quite match the remaining organic eye there's always a sense of something off.
 She ponders if having the other eye replaced would change that but isn't interested experimenting to find out.
+It does help her out during the duel with Denver Summervale, as she's able to zoom in on his face and watch for twitches.

 - In Quantum Gravity, Lila Black, Cyborg, has had her eyes replaced along with many other body parts.
 They are perfect mirrors because of this, which pushes her into the Uncanny Valley for some characters.